schorij23/readme-generator/READMEGENERATED.md

-# README Genertator
+# README generator

 ![License](https://img.shields.io/badge/License-MIT-yellow.svg)

 ## Description
-This project will generator a README
+This project will generate a README

 ## Table of Contents